sandialabs/cross-sim/simulator/devices/readme.md

 To add a new device model, follow these steps:

-- Create a new file in the ``custom`` directory, and create a class that inherits from ``EmptyDevice``.
-See the existing files in the ``custom`` directory for examples of the appropriate imports and constructor behavior.
+- Create a new file in the ``models/custom`` directory, and create a class that inherits from ``EmptyDevice``.
+See the existing files in the ``models/custom`` directory for examples of the appropriate imports and constructor behavior.
 - Write functions for programming error, drift error, and/or read noise.
 Any behavior that can be specified as a Python function can be implemented.
 Note that all three functions take as input a normalized conductance matrix where the maximum target-able conductance is 1.
 The output must also be in these normalized conductance units.
-For examples, see the existing files in the ``custom`` directory.
+For examples, see the existing files in the ``modelscustom`` directory.
 - At the top of ``device.py``, import the created device class from the new file.

 You can now set the device model to the name of the created device class, by setting the appropriate ``model`` parameter as shown above.